Analysis: Post-election Dutch may be awkward EU partners

 Analysts expect the Liberals and Labour will be able to form the core of a coalition that can deliver the fiscal discipline needed to meet EU targets, thus removing one of the uncertainties preoccupying investors.

-Labour has gained ground at the expense of the harder-left Socialist Party, which, though more anti-austerity than explicitly anti-European, favors taking more time to reduce the budget deficit.
+Labour has gained ground at the expense of the harder-left Socialist Party, which, though more anti-austerity than explicitly anti-European, favours taking more time to reduce the budget deficit.

 "Over the past 20 years, Europe has been for the biggest businesses and the financial markets, and not for the common people," Emile Roemer, the Socialist Party leader, said during a campaign appearance.